ForestAdmin/agent-nodejs/docs/connectors/relationships.md

 ```

 {% hint style="warning" %}
-Automatic query splitting so that they can transparently run across incompatible data sources is a very powerful tool however not all queries are created equal.
+Automatic query splitting is a very powerful tool however not all queries are created equal.

 In this simple example, it is a straighforward three step process, but the feature can come at the cost of performance on more complex queries.
 {% endhint %}